blaugold/fleet/packages/animated_value/example/README.md

-Example app to demonstrate use of `animated_value` package.
+Example app to demonstrate use of the `fleet` package.